arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-proto-kit-ve/features.md

 <FeatureDescription>

-The **Portenta Proto Kit Motion ME** is a versatile kit designed for prototyping environmental monitoring and motion detection applications.
-It includes powerful components such as the Portenta H7 board, the Portenta Mid Carrier, the Proto Shield, several Modulinos, the Arduino Pro 4G Module and the Nicla Sense ME board, allowing users to collect accurate data and develop innovative solutions for predictive maintenance, asset tracking, smart building systems and more.
+The **Portenta Proto Kit Vision VE** is a versatile kit designed for prototyping machine vision and environmental monitoring applications.
+It includes powerful components such as the Portenta H7 board, the Portenta Mid Carrier, the Proto Shield, several Modulinos, the Arduino Pro 4G Module and the Nicla Vision board, enabling users to develop advanced solutions for object recognition, people counting, air quality monitoring and more.

 </FeatureDescription>